Michelle Gildernew

-Michelle Gildernew (born 28 March 1970) is an Irish Sinn Féin politician from County Tyrone, Northern Ireland.
-She is the Member of Parliament (MP) for Fermanagh and South Tyrone, having been re-elected in June 2017 after previously holding the seat from 2001 to 2015.
+Michelle Angela Gildernew (born 28 March 1970) is an Irish former Sinn Féin politician from County Tyrone, Northern Ireland.
+She was the Member of Parliament (MP) for Fermanagh and South Tyrone from 2017 to 2024, after previously holding the seat from 2001 to 2015.

 Gildernew is a former Minister for Agriculture and Rural Development in the Northern Ireland Executive.
 She was the MP for Fermanagh and South Tyrone from 2001 to 2015, and was a Member of the Northern Ireland Assembly (MLA) for the Assembly constituency of Fermanagh and South Tyrone from June 1998 to July 2012.
 She was re-elected to the Assembly in 2016 and 2017.
 In 2017 she reclaimed her Westminster seat from Tom Elliott of the Ulster Unionist Party.
 In 2019, she was re-elected with the smallest majority of any constituency in the UK, a margin of just 57 votes.

-Gildernew is Sinn Féin's health spokesperson, and has been a member of the party's Ard Chomhairle (National Executive).
-In the 2007–11 Assembly, she served as Vice Chair of the Committee of Social Development and was a member of the Committee of the centre, as well as other statutory and ad-hoc committees.
+Gildernew was appointed as Sinn Féin's health spokesperson, and was a member of the party's Ard Chomhairle (National Executive).
+In the 2007–2011 Assembly, she served as Vice Chair of the Committee of Social Development and was a member of the Committee of the centre, as well as other statutory and ad-hoc committees.